Email Connected Service

 1. Name the App

-2. Selected 2nd Supported Account Type: "Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)"
+2. Selected 2nd Supported Account Type: "Accounts in any organisational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)"

 3. Click 'Register'